Legal

 Your cookie consent choice

-When you press Accept All or Reject All, we save your decision in browser storage (under the keys pixelmojo_cookie_consent_v2 and pm_consent_v2) along with the date you decided.
-This is how the site remembers not to ask you again on every page, and how it knows whether analytics may load.
+When you make a choice on the banner (Accept All, Reject All, Got It, or Opt Out), we save your decision in browser storage (under the keys pixelmojo_cookie_consent_v2 and pm_consent_v2) along with the date you decided.
+This is how the site remembers not to ask you again on every page, and how it knows whether analytics may run.

 Theme preference